ramiyappan/Kmeans-scratch/Iris/README.md

 # Files on this folder

-Elbow_iris --------> Elbow plot for K vs Within-Cluster Sum of Square(WCSS) to choose optimal K.
+Elbow_Iris.png --------> Elbow plot for K vs Within-Cluster Sum of Square(WCSS) to choose optimal K.

 format.txt --------> Example format for the output.